Ingredients: organic turmeric, organic ginger, organic tulsi, organic malabar peppercorn, organic cinnamon

 Our flagship brew: turmeric, tulsi, and spice

 When Big Heart Tea Co.
-Founder Lisa Govro started selling tea from her 1969 Wigwam camper trailer, it was 2012, and she had just one item on the menu — freshly-grated raw turmeric and ginger with just a dash of honey — the OG Cup of Sunshine.
+Founder Lisa Govro started selling organic, herbal tea from her 1969 Wigwam camper trailer, it was 2012, and she had just one item on the menu — freshly-grated raw turmeric and ginger with just a dash of honey — the OG Cup of Sunshine.

 In 2012, turmeric wasn't quite a craze yet, but Lisa had just come out of an Ayurvedic chef training experience deeply immersed in the healing power of herbs and food.
 And it was the golden, juicy turmeric root that stole her heart.